Common questions asked by customers with King River Rafting

-If you are able to walk up a few flights of stairs you should be able to complete rafting on the King River.
-There is a low chance of falling out of the raft.
+If you are able to walk up a few flights of stairs comfortably you should be able to complete rafting on the King River.
+There is a low chance of falling out of the raft, and so you should be comfortable with being in and around water.
 The portage track around the Sailor Jack rapid is steep with steps and ladders.
 You will be walking on slippery rocks and climbing and descending around the rapid on steps and ladders built into the rock.
 Ropes are provided as hand lines to assist you.
-Most people complete it without a problem.
-The pictures show the Saior Jack portage track.
+Our guides are there to help you and with their help most people complete it without a problem.
+The pictures show the Sailor Jack portage track.
+There is a low chance of falling out of the raft, and so you should be comfortable with being in and around water.
 If you are under 18 years old you will need your parent/guardians permission to come.
 Alcohol & other drugs don’t go with rafting.

 Where is the King River?

 The King River starts in the remote peaks of the Eldon Range in western Tasmania and flows to Lake Burbury.
 From there it flows through a tunnel driven deep under Mt Jukes to emerge at the John Butters Power Station which generates clean renewable electricity for the National Grid.
 It is here 10 km south of Queenstown that our adventure starts.
 We will travel through the King River Gorge and onwards for 20 km to Lowana at the mouth of the river.